wanderwaltz/wanderwaltz.github.io/_posts/2016-03-18-safe-array-literals.md

 )];
 {% endhighlight %}

-It's almost as simple as the default `@[]` syntax and provides almost no additional cognitive strain on the reader.
+It is almost as simple as the default `@[]` syntax and provides virtually no additional cognitive strain on the reader.

 Implementation is also simple enough.
 Consider the following class: